felipedallarosa/cooperative-assembly/README.md

 - In the unit test: "Junit", "Mock", "Mockito" to ensure the operation of the code in accordance with the business rules.
 - In the performance test: the "JMeter" to validate the voting performance.
 - In test coverage: the "Jacoco" for analysis of test coverage as it integrates easily with Sonar.
+- In standard config: "yeoman-api-generator" for fast start programing.

 Other architectural decisions
 - In the versioning of the application: The "Controller" have versioning via URL.